Sharpton demands name of officer who killed Patrick Lyoya

 “We can’t bring Patrick back.
 But we can bring justice in Patrick’s name,” he said.

-Andrew Birge, U.S. attorney for the federal district that includes Grand Rapids, said in a statement his office and the FBI had offered help to the state investigators and local prosecutors and that the Justice Department can provide “consultation, mediation or training assistance” as needed.
+Andrew Birge, U.S. attorney for the district that includes Grand Rapids, said in a statement that his office and the FBI had offered help state investigators and local prosecutors and that the Justice Department can provide “consultation, mediation or training assistance.”
 He said his office will continue to review the facts to determine whether additional federal response is warranted.

 Sharpton and civil rights attorney Ben Crump, who is representing the Lyoya family, have frequently joined with mourners to speak at the funerals of Black people killed by police.
-Sharpton’s eulogies have included those for George Floyd, whose death in Minneapolis sparked a national reckoning on race; Daunte Wright, who was shot during a traffic stop in suburban Minneapolis; Andre Hill, who was killed in Columbus, Ohio; and Andrew Brown Jr., who was killed in North Carolina.
+Sharpton has eulogized George Floyd, whose death in Minneapolis sparked a national reckoning on race; Daunte Wright, who was shot during a traffic stop in suburban Minneapolis; Andre Hill, who was killed in Columbus, Ohio; and Andrew Brown Jr., who was killed in North Carolina.

 “World leaders can’t condemn Russian soldiers shooting unarmed citizens in the back of the head in Ukraine, but then refuse to condemn police officers shooting unarmed Black citizens here in Grand Rapids, Michigan,” he said.
 “If it’s wrong that you do it in the Ukraine then it’s wrong that you do it in Grand Rapids.”